Questions legal action Visa and MasterCard commission

 If the business turns over, on average, £100 million or more every year (pre-Covid), you will need to ‘opt-in’ formally.
 You do this in two stages:

-• First, you need to register your interest in opting in, by completing the website form.
+• First, you need to register your decision to opt in, by completing the website form before the deadline set by the CAT (10 February 2025).

 There are two reasons you should join.